AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-alignment/align-goals-by-connecting-them.md

 1. Create two goals that you want to align.
 For information about creating goals, see [Create goals in Adobe Workfront Goals](../../workfront-goals/goal-management/create-goals.md).
 1. (Optional)&nbsp;Activate the goals that you want to align.&nbsp;You can align goals that have a Draft, Active, or Inactive status.
 For information about activating goals, see [Activate goals in Adobe Workfront Goals](../../workfront-goals/goal-management/activate-goals.md).
-1. Go to the goal that you want to align (child goal) to another goal (parent goal) and click its name to open the `Goal Details` panel.&nbsp;
+1. Go to the goal that you want to align (child goal) to another goal (parent goal) and click its name to open the **Goal Details** panel.&nbsp;

    For example, if you want Goal 2 to influence the progress of Goal 1, you must go to Goal 2.

-1. Click `Align to another goal` in the upper-right corner of the right panel.
+1. Click **Align to another goal** in the upper-right corner of the right panel.

    ![](assets/align-to-another-goal-link-highlighted-350x128.png)

-1. Start typing the name of an existing goal or the name of an owner in the `Align to `another goal`` field, then select it when it appears in the list.
+1. Start typing the name of an existing goal or the name of an owner in the **Align to another goal** field, then select it when it appears in the list.
 Only goals that are from the same or future periods display in the list.
-1. Click  `Save`.
+1. Click&nbsp;**Save**.

    The goal you started with (Goal 2) is now the child goal of the goal you aligned it with (Goal 1).
    The aligned goals display connected in the Goal Alignment section with Goal 2 as secondary to&nbsp;Goal 1.